KTH-RPL/DeFlow/README.md

 To help community benchmarking, we provide our weights including fastflow3d, deflow [Zendo](https://zenodo.org/records/12632962).
 These checkpoints also include parameters and status of that epoch inside it.
 If you are interested in weights of ablation studies, please contact us.

 Note: Please use these weights by following the term of use of the trained dataset (since weights are trained on these datasets) as [Argoverse 2 Term of Use](https://www.argoverse.org/about.html) mentioned: Using it under Non-Commercially (CC BY-NC-SA 4.0).

 ## 2. Evaluation

-You can view Wandb dashboard for the training and evaluation results or [run/submit to av2 leaderboard to get official results](assets/README.md#leaderboard-submission).
+You can view Wandb dashboard for the training and evaluation results or run/submit to av2 leaderboard to get official results follow below steps.

 Since in training, we save all hyper-parameters and model checkpoints, the only thing you need to do is to specify the checkpoint path.
 Remember to set the data path correctly also.
 ```bash